 - Port Royal and the Real Pirates of the Caribbean

 - The Lioness of Brittany and her Black Fleet of Pirates

 - Ching Shih – from Prostitute to Pirate Lord

-Another possible origin for the phrase Jolly Roger arose from a book written by David Hatcher Childress, called “Pirates & the Lost Templar Fleet”.
+In the book “Pirates & the Lost Templar Fleet” David Hatcher Childress provides another possible origin for the phrase Jolly Roger.
 In this book, Childress indicated that the Jolly Roger was actually named after King Roger II of Sicily, a Templar who was believed to be the first man to fly the flag.

 In Charles Johnson’s “A General History of the Pyrates,” two pirates flew a flag they called the Jolly Roger, but neither of those Jolly Rogers featured the design of a skull and crossbones.
 From this we can ascertain that the Jolly Roger was not intended as a depiction of a particular design so much as a generic term used to describe any pirate flag.